Learning to Make Friends: Coaching LLM Agents toward Emergent Social Ties: Methodology

 \subsection{Conversation Simulation}

 Once the personas are initialized and their distinct personalities verified through a pre-survey assessment, we initiate the simulation.
 Each agent engages in a conversation on a predefined topic.
 At time \(t=0\), we observe the social network \(\mathcal{G}_0=(\mathcal{V}, \mathcal{E}_0, A_0)\) with \(\mathcal{E}_0=\emptyset\), indicating that there are no edges and no prior knowledge among users in \(\mathcal{V}\); the adjacency matrix satisfies \([A_0]_{uv}=0\) for all \(u,v \in \mathcal{V}\).
 Our objective is to characterize the network structure $\mathcal{G}_T$ that emerges after the agents’ interactions.
 Messaging occurs through both direct (user-to-user) and public channels (visible to all agents), consistent with prior work showing that channel choice depends on privacy concerns, audience size, and message sensitivity.
-By incorporating both modes, we allow agents to adapt communication strategies to their emotional grounding and negotiation context.\\ In the opening round ($t=1$), agents are unaware of one another and therefore required to make a public post ($\POST$).
+By incorporating both modes, we allow agents to adapt communication strategies to their emotional grounding and negotiation context.\\ In the opening round ($t=1$), agents are unaware of one another and are therefore required to make a public post ($\POST$).
 In subsequent rounds, they may choose to post ($\POST$), comment ($\COM$), send a direct message ($\DM$), or take no action ($\NOT$).
-The per-round procedure unfolds in three phases.\\ \textbf{Plan–Execute–Reflect.} Each agent $u$ plans a pre-specified number of actions $N$ based on the batch of content from the previous round $\mathcal{B}_{t-1}$\footnote{For each user $u$, this includes all public content plus direct messages addressed to $u$.}, the reward $R_{t-1}(u)$, and additional side information (see Sec.~\ref{sec:prompt-specification}).
-Actions are selected from $\mathcal{A}=\{\POST,\COM,\DM,\NOT\}$.
-Planning is non-trivial: each action requires further specification (e.g., which post to comment on or which user to message) in addition to the strategic objective of maximizing future reward.
-As an optional step, we test whether a “coach” can simplify this process by providing a tip, enabling the agent to focus on constructing a well-structured response.
-Once a valid plan is constructed, the agent executes each action, generating content consistent with the action type (e.g., a DM reply is based on the specific message received in the prior round).
-Executed actions are stored in the agent’s memory, and this procedure is repeated for all agents.\\ \textbf{Vote.} Social validation is central to how individuals perceive support or friendship online.
-Accordingly, for all publicly visible content (\POST, \COM), we enable agents to cast votes by liking, disliking, or remaining neutral toward the content.\\ \textbf{Reweighting.} After each round, agents update tie strengths by reweighting their relationships.
-This process leverages multiple behavioral signals to inform decisions about whether and how to adjust connections.
+The per-round procedure unfolds in three phases.